MohammedDaniyalRaza/Agentic-AI/Step-03_LLMs/Readme.md

 LLMs are advanced AI models that understand and generate natural language.
 They play a crucial role in modern AI applications like chatbots, content creation, and real-time translation.
+Fine-tuning is a process that enhances the performance of LLMs on specific tasks or domains by training them on domain-specific data.
+Fine-tuning improves accuracy, reduces hallucinations, and makes the model more personalized and relevant for users or businesses.

 ---